-Have your children to summarize a story or chapter.
+Have your children summarize a story or chapter.
 This skill helps them determine what is important in the story.
-Have your child identify a chapter of a book main idea and the role the characters play.
-This helps your children remember what they have read and practiced their critical thinking and comprehension skills.
+Have your child identify a chapter of a book’s main idea and the role the characters play.
+This helps your children remember what they have read and practices their critical thinking and comprehension skills.
 By doing this exercise, you can see what they understand and what they don’t understand in each chapter of a book or reading assignment.

 Read some riddles to your kids and practice solving them together.
 This teaches your children to analyze information.

 Pick out a few articles in the local paper and read them together.
 Have your child look for hints or clues to see if the article is trying to sell them something.
 Double-check facts together to show them how to use analysis and critical thinking skills.